NAVEEN1437-gitch/SQL-Sales-Analytics-Project/README.md

 Step 2: Running Core Analytics Queries
 This is the core analysis phase where you extract key business insights from your data.

-What you did: You wrote and executed two crucial queries:

 Monthly Revenue: This query used the DATE_FORMAT() function to group sales by month and calculate the total revenue for each month.